Doctoral Preliminary Examinations

 The student’s advisor is in charge of administering the written prelim.
 Questions, which are solicited by the advisor from committee members, may deal with subject matter (i.e., related to courses the student has taken) or be related to the proposed research (i.e., methods, data collection, data analysis, theory).
 The general form the exam will take is the choice of the committee.
 Below are some factors the committee may consider:

-Upon completion of the written prelim, the program level coordinator must be notified.
-Please ask your advisor to report your results to Toni Wheeler, who will submit an official report online.
+Upon completion of the written prelim, the graduate program coordinator must be notified.
+Please ask your advisor to report your results to Toni Abts, who will submit an official report online.

 Oral Preliminary Examination

 The format of this exam will follow Graduate School guidelines.
-Consult the Graduate School Catalog for specific guidelines and requirements.
+Consult the Graduate School's Preliminary Exam Committee webpage for specific guidelines and requirements.
 The oral prelim must be scheduled with the Graduate School at least one week in advance using their online scheduling system.
 The Oral Preliminary Examination Report form will be issued to the advisor prior to the exam.

-The Oral Preliminary Examination Report form must be turned in to the Graduate School upon completion of the oral prelim.
-A copy should be given to the NRSM program coordinator in 116d Green Hall as well.
+The Oral Preliminary Examination Report form must be turned in to the Graduate Student Services and Progress office upon completion of the oral prelim.